covid19-dash/covid-dashboard/README.md

 then visit http://127.0.0.1:8050 with your browser

-## Make static pages and deploy to github pages
+## Make static pages that will be deployed to github pages

-See the `Makefile`.
+The `Makefile` is used by github actions to deploy the model.

+The Makefile
+* runs the prediction engine on the latest data
+* start the dash server
+* persists it to a webpage that is not dependent on the server (local javascript callable)
+* pushes to github pages

+Care is taken to have a static page, to be able to handle the load with many visits.